 “Executive Director” refers to the Executive Director or his or her designated representative.

-“Advertising Venue” includes but is not limited to the Association’s print publications, online directories, online forums, social media, website, NCRA Sourcebook, meeting exhibits, sponsorships, and meeting advertisements.
+“Advertising Venue” includes but is not limited to the Association’s print publications, online directories, online forums, social media, website, NCRA PROLink, meeting exhibits, sponsorships, and meeting advertisements.

 All complaints must be in writing, signed by the person making the complaint, and addressed to the Executive Director of the Association.
 All complaints must contain the name and address of the Advertiser complained against, a description of the conduct complained of, and references to the specific provisions of the Code involved in the complaint.
 In addition, the complaint must include all pertinent documentation that is made to substantiate the complaint available at the time the complaint.
 All complaints must be signed by the complainant and the complainant must affirm that the facts stated in the complaint are true and accurate to the best of the complainant’s knowledge and belief.
 The complaint must also contain the complainant’s consent for the Association’s disclosure of the complaint to the Advertiser complained against, the members of the Committee of Professional Ethics, and Association directors, officers and appropriate staff.

-Despite the satisfaction of all the requirements of Paragraph A.2, the NCRA Executive Director, the Chair of the Committee and a NCRA staff liaison to the Committee may determine, in their sole discretion, not to send the complaint to the full Committee if the complaint (a) fails to state grounds upon which the Committee may recommend action; or (b) is beyond the scope or authority of the Committee.
-If the complaint involves purely business practice issues or ethics and business practice issues as determined by the Committee, the complaint will be referred first to alternative dispute resolution to address those issues outside the scope of the Committee.
-After the business practice issues have been resolved, the complainant may file an ethics complaint with the Committee.
+Despite the satisfaction of all the requirements of Paragraph A.2, the NCRA Executive Director, the Chair of the Committee and a NCRA staff liaison to the Committee may determine, in their sole discretion, not to send the complaint to the full Committee if the complaint (a) fails to state grounds upon which the Committee may recommend action; or (b) is beyond the scope or authority of the Committee; (c) or the matter can be resolved informally through discussions with the Advertiser.

 If the complaint is not sent to the full Committee for the reasons set forth above, the NCRA Executive Director shall inform the complainant in writing of such fact and the reasons why the full Committee will not consider the complaint.
 The complainant may then make a request to the full Committee to review the decision not to send the complaint to the full Committee at its next scheduled meeting.
 The Committee may, at that point, decide to consider a complaint that had been previously dismissed.

 Once a complaint is accepted for processing, NCRA will send all written communications to the person making the complaint and the Advertiser complained against by certified mail, overnight express courier or hand delivery.
-The Executive Director shall forward a copy of the complaint to the Advertiser complained against, along with a copy of these complaint procedures, and a copy of the appropriate Code of Professional Ethics, and request that the Advertiser respond to the complaint in writing within thirty (30) days from the date of the letter of notification.
+The Executive Director shall forward a copy of the complaint to the Advertiser complained against, along with a copy of these complaint procedures, and copies of the signed Advertising Agreement, the Advertising and Sponsorship Policy, the Constitution and Bylaws and the Code of Professional Ethics, and request that the Advertiser respond to the complaint in writing within thirty (30) days from the date of the letter of notification.
 A copy of any response received shall be forwarded to all other parties.

 NCRA shall keep confidential all records, documents, files, and evidence pertaining to a complaint, and proceedings will be closed to the public, except as may be necessary for compliance with these complaint procedures or to take ancillary action with respect thereto, or unless ordered otherwise by a court or agency of competent jurisdiction.